koii-network/docs/koii/the-koii-token/add-koii-to-exchange/managing-transactions.md

 ## Offline Accounts

 <!-- TODO: NO DOCS ON OFFLINE SIGNING  -->
 You may wish to keep the keys for one or more collection accounts offline for greater security.
-If so, you will need to move SOL to hot accounts using our [offline methods](https://docs.solanalabs.com/cli/examples/offline-signing).
+If so, you will need to move KOII to hot accounts using our [offline methods](https://docs.solanalabs.com/cli/examples/offline-signing).

 ## Listening for Deposits

-When a user wants to deposit SOL into your exchange, instruct them to send a transfer to the appropriate deposit address.
+When a user wants to deposit KOII into your exchange, instruct them to send a transfer to the appropriate deposit address.

 ## Versioned Transaction Migration